Is it a bad idea to send photos of auto accidents to insurance companies?

 On This Page

-Enter your ZIP code above to start comparing free auto insurance quotes from local companies.
-Then read on to learn more about sending photos of an accident to your insurance company.
+Enter your ZIP code above to compare free auto insurance quotes from local companies.
+Then, read more about sending photos of an accident to your insurance company.

 - Painting the picture of how the accident occurred